marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

      1.0.1e-2+deb7u13 0
         500 http://ftp.ch.debian.org/debian/ wheezy/main i386 Packages
 ```

-At a first glance, this might seem a vulnerable release, but the output
+At a first glance, this might appear to be a vulnerable release, but the output
-of openssl version shows that the package has been compiled in early 2015.
+of openssl version shows that the package has been compiled in early 2015, a
+significant amount of time after the discloure of the bug.

 ```text
 ➜  ~ [1] at 15:48:51 [Sun 1] $ openssl version -a